6 Useful Tips to Help You Manage Multiple Credit Cards

 Do check your credit card activity frequently.

-In a viral Facebook post, a woman incurred around Php200,000 in a day for online purchases made with her credit card which she claimed she was not aware of.
-Monitoring your credit card activity on a regular basis will help prevent situations like this and will ensure that the account is still intact.
+In a viral Facebook post, a woman was charged about Php200,000 in a day for online purchases made with her credit card.
+A fraud had completed transactions without her authority or consent.
+Monitoring your credit card activity regularly and continuously updating your security measures will help prevent situations like this from happening, and will ensure that your account is still intact.

-These days, being updated with your credit card activity is easier, thanks to the ever-evolving technology—email and SMS.
-When you apply for a credit card, you have the option to receive alerts via email or SMS every time your card is being used.
-Besides informing you of your recent purchases, this form of alert allows you to check if there’s anything suspicious going on with your card.
-From online shopping to traveling abroad, hackers know how they can steal your credit card details and use them for fraudulent activity.
-Keep a list of your purchases, so you can check them when you receive your billing statement.
+It isn’t difficult to stay updated with your credit card activity, thanks to the prevalence of digital platforms such as email and SMS, which you can use to keep in touch with your bank and credit accounts.
+Additionally, when you apply for a credit card, you now have the option to receive alerts via email or SMS every time your card makes a transaction, so it’s pertinent that you turn these on to aware of all your credit activity.
+Besides informing you of any purchases made with your card, they also allow you to check for anything suspicious going on with your card.
+Hackers know how to steal your credit card details and use them for fraudulent activity, so it’s crucial to be vigilant about tracking every transaction.
+Keep a list of your purchases so that you can cross-check them upon receiving your billing statement.

 Don't apply for more than what you can manage

-Applying for multiple credit cards can do more harm than good.
-The credit bureaus will view multiple applications as a dire need for credit and will tag each application as high risk.
-Settle for what you have at present.
-Pay your bills on time and this will eventually improve your credit score.
-With a good credit profile, credit cards issuers will notice you and even get you approved for a card you even didn't apply for.
+Using for multiple credit cards at once can do more harm than good.
+Credit bureaus view multiple applications as a dire need for credit and will tag each application as high risk, so it can negatively affect your chances of succeeding.
+Settle for what you have at present and make it work for your needs, as having too many cards that you’re unable to manage isn’t ideal for building a healthy relationship with credit cards.
+Additionally, it’s always essential to pay your bills on time because it will eventually improve your credit score.
+Ultimately, with a good credit profile, credit card issuers will notice you and will even offer you cards without the need for a strenuous application process.

-Despite it being a challenge, managing multiple credit cards can actually help boost your credit score, making it easier for you to apply for loans—just in case you have to.
-The key is to remain responsible to stay on the right track.
+Despite the challenge, managing multiple credit cards can help boost your credit score, making it easier for you to apply for loans on the occasion that you have to.
+The key is to remain responsible and stay on the right track throughout your credit journey.

 Want to get a new credit card?
 Compare credit cards with GoBear to know which card (and its perks and benefits!) suits your lifestyle best.